xcomponent/ReactiveXComponent.js/README.md

 ## Build from source
 Download the source code and execute the following commands:
 ```
-npm install
+yarn install
-npm run build
+yarn build
 ```
-*xcomponentapi.js* is built in the *dist* folder.
+*xcomponentapi.js* is built in the *lib* folder.

 ## Run unit tests
 Execute the following command:
 ```
-npm test
+yarn test
 ```

 ## Contributing